Maximizing the Diversity of Exposure in a Social Network: Introduction

 Although our approach belongs to a large body of work on information propagation and breaking filter bubbles, there are significant differences and novelties.
 In particular:

-\begin{itemize} \item We are the first to address the problem of max\-i\-miz\-ing diversity of exposure and breaking filter bubbles using an item-aware information propagation setting.
-We leverage several real-world aspects of social-media functionality, such as how users consume and share articles, while considering user-article dependent propagation probabilities. \item We formally define the problem of max\-i\-miz\-ing diversity of exposure, prove its hardness, and develop a simple greedy algorithm. \item We then introduce the notion of random {\em reverse co-exposure sets} and devise a scalable instantiation of the greedy algorithm with provable guarantees. \item Our extensive experimentation on real-world datasets confirms that our algorithm is scalable and it delivers high quality solutions, significantly outperforming natural baselines. \end{itemize}
+\begin{itemize} \item We are the first to address the problem of maximizing the diversity of exposure and breaking filter bubbles in an item-aware information propagation setting.
+We leverage several real-world aspects of social-media functionality, such as how users consume and share articles, while considering user-article dependent propagation probabilities. \item We formally define the problem of maximizing the diversity of exposure, prove its hardness, and develop a simple greedy algorithm. \item We then introduce the notion of random {\em reverse co-exposure sets} and devise a scalable instantiation of the greedy algorithm with provable guarantees. \item Our extensive experimentation on real-world datasets confirms that our algorithm is scalable and delivers high quality solutions, significantly outperforming several natural baselines. \end{itemize}